pcarbo/kyoto/README.md

 the approaches based on a single-marker linear regression to "multi-marker" approaches that simultaneously consider all SNPs as potential predictors of the phenotype.
-Our objective is to understand the features of the multi-marker mappingapproach, and to understand how to correctly interpret the results.
+Our objective is to understand the features of the multi-marker approach, and to understand how to correctly interpret the results.
 For all of Part B, we will work with the [map.qtls.R](R/multi.map.qtls.R) script in R.

 In Part B, we map QTLs for freezetocue only since the albino trait is not particularly challenging, as we have seen, and will not reveal anything particularly interesting about multi-marker mapping methods.
-(This should not stop you from trying multi-marker mapping for the albino trait.)
+(However, this should not stop you from trying multi-marker mapping for the albino trait!)
 Thus, for this module we set the script parameters to

     phenotype  <- "freezetocue"
     covariates <- c("sex","age","albino","agouti")

-As before, we will compare the genome-wide scans in the F2 and F34 mice, so run the script with **generation = "F2"** and with **generation = "F34"**.
+As before, we compare the genome-wide scans in the F2 and F34 mice, so please run the script with **generation = "F2"** and with **generation = "F34"**.

 In order to correctly interpret the multi-marker mapping results, we first need cover a few important points:

-+ In the single-marker mapping, we typically quantify support for association using LOD scores or p-values.
-In the multi-marker mapping, we use posterior probabilities; specifically, for a given SNP, we report the posterior probability that the coefficient in the linear regression is not zero, or the probability that the SNP is *included* in the regression (we call this the "posterior inclusion probability").
++ **Posterior probabilities**: In the single-marker mapping, we typically quantify support for association using LOD scores or p-values.
+In the multi-marker mapping, we use posterior probabilities;
+specifically, for a given SNP, we report the posterior probability that the coefficient in the linear regression is not zero, or the probability that the SNP is *included* in the regression (we call this the "posterior inclusion probability").
 This is what is plotted along the vertical axis of the figure.

-+ Unlike single-marker mapping, there is no need to separately calculate a threshold for significance.
++ **Significance thresholds**: Unlike single-marker mapping, there is no need to separately calculate a threshold for significance.
 In the figure, I have drawn a threshold at a posterior probability of 0.9, but this is an arbitary threshold.

-+ The interpretation of these probabilities is somewhat complicated by the fact that I calculate the posterior probabilities *approximately*.
++ **Posterior approximation**: The interpretation of these probabilities is somewhat complicated by the fact that I calculate the posterior probabilities *approximately*.
 This is done in order to make these calculations more efficient, so that we can tackle very large data sets.
 In particular, this approximation does not accurately capture the uncertainty in the included SNP when many nearby SNPs are strongly correlated with each other.
-(We could use MCMC instead to get better estimates of the posterior probabilities, but this is much slower, and does not scale well to large data sets.)
-Therefore, you should interpret a SNP with a high posterior probability as meaning that the QTL is located somewhere nearby the SNP.
+(We could use MCMC instead to get better estimates of the posterior probabilities, but this is slower, and does not scale as well to large data sets.)
+Therefore, you should interpret a SNP with a high posterior probability as meaning that the QTL is located *somewhere nearby* the SNP.

-+ A key component of the multi-marker mapping is that it *fits the priors to the data*.
++ **Model fitting**: A key component of the multi-marker mapping is that it *fits the priors to the data*.
 More precisely, we have an additional set of parameters (the "hyperparameters") that specify the prior distribution of the regression coefficients.
 Fitting the priors to the data allows us to *calibrate* the posterior probabilities so that they better reflect the probability that the locus truly contains a causal polymorphism.
 In the script, we try different combinations of hyperparameters (these combinations are chosen by hand), and we settle on the combination that best fits the data; *i.e.* the hyperparameter setting that maximizes the probability of the data.
 After running the